 Now that you understand the crucial role UX design plays in the success of a SaaS product, let’s dive into the best UI/UX practices for B2B SaaS platforms to bring your success to life.

-To illustrate these principles, we’ll examine Mavic, a Sales Force Automation (SFA) app developed by Tata.
+To illustrate SaaS design principles, we’ll examine Mavic, a Sales Force Automation (SFA) app developed by Tata.
 About the context, despite the existence of SFA platforms, many sales teams in India still rely on manual methods to manage their work.
 By collaborating with Lollypop, Mavic set out to develop an innovative solution that bridges this gap, enabling Direct Sales Representatives (DSRs) to work smarter and boost their performance.

 Unlike one-time purchases, SaaS products thrive on long-term engagement and recurring value.
 To build features that users truly need, SaaS businesses need to understand user workflows, pain points, and goals.
 This can be achieved through UX research methods, such as observations, user interviews, surveys, and product analytics.